 - Replace

-in the above XML snippet with the base URL for your attachments.
+http://biimages.biodiversity.ku.edu/static/Ichthyology/originals/in the above XML snippet with the base URL for your attachments.

-For example, here is another URL for an attachment:
+[!example] For example, here is another URL for an attachment:

-I can safely remove everything following the
+https://demo-assets.specifycloud.org/fileget?coll=sp7demofish&type=O&filename=sp62280762705929643056.att.JPG&downloadname=DDB13-16b.JPGI can safely remove everything following the

-information is located.I would replace
+filename=as that is where theAttachmentLocationinformation is located.I would replace

 https://demo-assets.specifycloud.org/fileget?coll=sp7demofish&type=O&filename=`

-Note: Replace ampersands (
+Replace ampersands (

-) with its XML equivalent,&
+&) with its XML equivalent,&.

 As you may have known, the

-field contains the actual name given to the attachment by Specify when it is added to the asset server:By establishing this format, we are making it so that this is added to the end of the attachment base URL so that the images can be linked to from external sources (GBIF, iDigBio, etc.).
+AttachmentLocationfield contains the actual name given to the attachment by Specify when it is added to the asset server:By establishing this format, we are making it so that this is added to the end of the attachment base URL so that the images can be linked to from external sources (GBIF, iDigBio, etc.).

 - In the aggregator section, add the following XML snippet: